Edit

 Specify whether the number of days in a period is used when the amount per period is calculated for a deferral schedule:

 • Yes – The amount for each period is the same, regardless of the number of days in the period.
-Partial periods (such as periods at the beginning or end of a deferral schedule) will be prorated.
+Partial periods (such as periods at the beginning or end of a deferral schedule) are prorated.

 • No – The amount is calculated based on the number of days in each period.